• Colour measurement solutions for the food industry

 In the food and beverage industry, colour measurement instruments are widely used to develop and produce products that are appetising and consistent.
 Colour can help products to blend in and fit in with competitors and expectations but used correctly colour can also help brands to stand out and diversify themselves.

-During the development process colour data for ingredients, dyes etc can be used to blend ingredients to achieve the desired appearance.
+Colour data for ingredients, dyes etc can be used to blend ingredients to achieve the desired appearance.
 Measurement instruments can also aid the development process by consumer preference testing samples, or other tests like documenting the effect of aging or heating on products / ingredients.

-In production environments colour measurement instruments can be used for process control, for example taking baking contrast measurements to control for the speed of the line or evaluating the blending of ingredients.
+Colour measurement instruments can be used for process control, for example taking baking contrast measurements to control for the speed of the line or evaluating the blending of ingredients.
 Colour data can ensure time and opportunity for near real time adjustment.

-In final quality control checks, colour measurement instruments can quickly and non-subjectively assess samples against a target colour and tolerance making the final judgement whether product colour is consistent.
+Colour measurement instruments can quickly and non-subjectively assess samples against a target colour and tolerance making the final judgement whether product colour is consistent.
 For appearance-based QC, a measuring instrument can significantly aid the efficiency and throughput of workers.

 Colorimeters for colour control in the food industry